 About the author

-J.R. vanLienden and his wife Darcy own and operate Masterpiece Portraits (VanLienden@aol.com) in Sarasota, Florida.
-They specialize in outdoor portraits, many of which are created on Florida’s Gulf Coast beaches where they claim to have the whitest sand in the world.
+J.R. vanLienden and his wife Darcy owned and operated Masterpiece Portraits.
+They specialized in outdoor portraits, many of which were created on Florida’s Gulf Coast beaches where they claim to have the whitest sand in the world.

 Sign on the dotted line